Frequently Asked Questions

 What is involved in the project?

 The project involves demolishing all buildings and services within the CSIRO Belmont site and safely removing materials like asbestos from this area in line with current requirements and regulations.
-Demolition started in July 2016.
-As of November 14, 2016, almost half of the work has been completed.
+Demolition was completed in 2017 and soil remediation work is now underway.

 I’ve seen different workers go on to the site, who are they and how many people are involved in the project?